pombredanne/moment-1/README.rst

 * Make sure you have Python_, CasperJS_, PhantomJS_ and Redis_ available on your system
 * Create a virtualenv called **moment**, in your preferred way
-* Clone the repo into your project folder: e.g: 'git clone git@github.com:pwalsh/moment.git .'
+* Clone the repo into your project folder: e.g: ``git clone git@github.com:pwalsh/moment.git``.
-* Install the pip-managed requirements: 'pip install -r -U requirements.txt'
+* Install the pip-managed requirements: ``pip install -r -U requirements.txt``
 * Run the server.
-You can run Flask's development server for debugging with: 'python dev.py' from the project root.
-Alternatively, Run Gunicorn with 'gunicorn moment:app'
+You can run Flask's development server for debugging with: ``python dev.py`` from the project root.
+Alternatively, Run Gunicorn with ``gunicorn moment:app``
 * Visit 127.0.0.1:9000 in your browser.
 * Currently, only the /capture/ endpoint is implemented.
 This is a convenience endpoint that any user can hit with a set of parameters, and have a file returned.
 See examples above for how to construct a query to /capture.